 - run a number of activities to promote physical development and stamina, and the beating of a ‘personal best’;

-- run at least 6 intra-school sports competitions during the year, including the summer sports day;
+- run a number of intra-school sports competitions during the year, including the summer sports day;

-- enter as many inter-school sports competitions as is practicable and possible, including new sports events (biathlon) and for different year groups, including Year 2
+- enter as many inter-school sports competitions as is practicable and possible, including new sports events (triathlon) and for different year groups, including Year 2;

 - provide training for school staff in the teaching of swimming (to support existing instructors)

 - provide top-up swimming lessons for those children who are unable to swim 25 metres by the end of Year 4